Yaz1501/BehindTheType/_posts/2020-10-11-font-analysis.md

 caption: "Photo from Unsplash "
 comments: true
 ---
 Typography is used everywhere in many different ways.
-Wheter printed or digital, typography is an essential element of everyday life.
-However, there are differences in the
+Most of the time we do not even notice it, but typography is an essential element of everyday life.
+However, whether it is in print or on screen, fonts and typefaces are processed and used differently.